hachibu/server-driven-ui-toy/README.md

-# Server-Driven UI Experiments
+# Server-Driven UI Toy

-A repository to explore and play with server-driven UI.
+A repository to play with server-driven UI concepts.

 ## Development